maodd/shiplib-ios-framework/README.md

 ## Pricing

-All payments are handled from within the ui flow.
-You won't need to collect payment from your users, set up SSL certificates, and we will pay you a percentage of the revenues based on what you charge your users.
+All payments are handled from within the ui.
+You won't need to collect payment from your users or set up SSL certificates, and we will pay you a percentage of the revenues based on what you charge your users.
 The base price is $0.99 for US-bound prints, and $1.99 for prints sent anywhere else.
 You will get 70% of the revenues of anything you charge above that; so if you choose to charge $2.99 us and $3.99 international, you'll make $1.40 per us card ($2.99 - $0.99 = $2.00 * 0.70).
 We pay by check or PayPal once your revenue hits $25.

 ## Support

-If you have any problems at all getting this up and running, contact us at devsupport@sincerely.com.
+If you have any problems at all getting this up and running, contact us at [devsupport@sincerely.com](mailto:devsupport@sincerely.com).

 ## Reporting bugs

-You may report any issues here.
+You may report any issues with the framework or documentation [here](https://github.com/sincerely/shiplib-ios-framework/issues).